discoveryjs/jora/README.md

 ### Keywords

-Following keywords can be used as in JavaScript:
+Following keywords can be used with the same meaning as in JavaScript:

 - `true`
 - `false`